Company logo | Codica

 Major audience preference defines how your marketplace must cater to it.
 There are three most common audience types.

-B2B marketplaces are created to connect businesses with other businesses.
+B2B (business-to-business) marketplaces are created to connect businesses with other businesses.
 In the B2B marketplace flow, the vendors sell products, usually in bulk, to other businesses rather than individual consumers.

 Depending on the marketplace flow